awsdocs/aws-freertos-docs/doc_source/userguide/shadow-demo.md

 + A device update task that calls `prvUpdateTask`\.
 + A number of shadow update tasks that call `prvShadowUpdateTasks`\.

 `prvShadowMainTask` initializes the Device Shadow client and initiates an MQTT connection to AWS IoT with the client credentials specified in `demos/include/aws_clientcredential.h`\.
-The information specified in `aws_clientcredential.h`, including your your device's AWS IoT thing name and the MQTT broker endpoint and port, must be correct for the application to successfully connect to the AWS cloud\.
+The information specified in `aws_clientcredential.h`, including your your device's AWS IoT thing name and the MQTT broker endpoint and port, must be correct for the application to successfully connect to the AWS Cloud\.

 After the MQTT connection is established, the application creates the device update task\.
 Finally, it creates shadow update tasks and then terminates\.
 The `democonfigSHADOW_DEMO_NUM_TASKS` constant defined in `aws_iot_demo_shadow.c` controls the number of shadow update tasks created\.